1/2-lb. Korean BBQ Pork Jerky for $6

 That's the lowest price we could find by $12.
 Buy Now at Amazon

-That's $4 under our April mention and the lowest price we've seen.
-(It's also at least $4 less than you'd pay in-store locally.)
+That's a buck under our June mention, a $5 low, and the best we've ever seen.
+Buy Now at Amazon

+That's around $6 less than what most sellers charge for this or similar snack sampler packs.
 Buy Now at Amazon

 Sign In or Register